Rina Aiuchi: 2003–2004: A.I.R. and Playgirl

-The album The double A-side single, "Sincerely Yours"/"Can You Feel the Power of Words?" was released in August 2002.
-The former served as the lead single from Aiuchi's third album, while the latter being the sixth single from her second album Power of Words.
-The single has sold approximately 82,000 copies in Japan and been certificated Gold by RIAJ, peaking at number four on the Oricon chart.
-Aiuchi released the first remix album Rina Aiuchi Remixes Cool City Production Vol.5 in July 2003.
-The album was a commercial success, selling over 70,000 copies and reaching number four on the Oricon chart.
-Aiuchi's third studio album, AIR was released on 15 October 2003, simultaneously with the sixth single from the album, "Kūki".
-The album became Aiuchi's second number-one hit in Japan and has certificated Gold by RIAJ.
-A.I.R. has spawned five top three singles: "Deep Freeze" was released in November 2002, as the second single from the album.
-The follow-up single, "Kaze no nai Umi de Dakishimete" served as the theme song to the Japanese drama Tsuribaka Nisshi.
-The fourth single from the album, "Full Jump" was released to a success, peaking at number three on the Oricon chart and certificated Gold by RIAJ.
-Aiuchi embarked on the concert tour Rina Aiuchi Live Tour 2003 "A.I.R." in November 2003, however, she struggled with aphonia of uncertain cause during the show at Nakano Sun Plaza in Nakano, Tokyo.
+The double A-side single, "Sincerely Yours"/"Can You Feel the Power of Words?" was released in August 2002.
+The former was the lead single from Aiuchi's third album, AIR, while the latter was the sixth single from her second album, Power of Words.
+The single sold approximately 82,000 copies in Japan and was certified Gold by RIAJ, peaking at number four on the Oricon chart.

+Aiuchi released her first remix album, Rina Aiuchi Remixes Cool City Production Vol.5, in July 2003.
+The album sold over 70,000 copies and reached number four on the Oricon chart.
+Aiuchi's third studio album, AIR was released on 15 October 2003, along with the single "Kūki".
+The album became Aiuchi's second number-one hit in Japan and was certified Gold by RIAJ.
+"Deep Freeze" was released in November 2002 as the second single from the album.
+The third single, "Kaze no nai Umi de Dakishimete," was also the theme song to the Japanese drama Tsuribaka Nisshi.
+The fourth single, "Full Jump," was a success, peaking at number three on the Oricon chart and becoming certified Gold by RIAJ.

+Aiuchi began the concert tour Rina Aiuchi Live Tour 2003 "A.I.R." in November 2003, however, she struggled with aphonia during the show at Nakano Sun Plaza in Nakano Tokyo.
 In December 2003, Aiuchi's first compilation album Single Collection was released.
-The album reached number eight in Japan and later certificated Gold by RIAJ.
-On 31 December 2003, Aiuchi achieved a first appearance on Kōhaku Uta Gassen with "Full Jump".
+The album reached number eight in Japan and was later certified Gold by RIAJ.
+On 31 December 2003, Aiuchi made her first appearance on Kōhaku Uta Gassen with "Full Jump".